OctoPrint/plugins.octoprint.org/_plugins/karmen.md

 - ***Teamwork:*** Share your 3D printers and print files with friends and colleagues.
 - ***Upload G-codes from any slicer:*** Send print jobs from your slicer (Slic3r, PrusaSlicer, Cura) straight to Karmen.
 - ***History:*** Keep track of who printed what and when.
+- **Automatic Error Detection:** Karmen features artificial intelligence that diligently monitors the printing process via webcam.
+- **G-code previews:** This function enables you to find the correct print job and preview the final print, identifying errors like missing support structures.

 Configuration and documentation
 ---